sivajrm/Mining-geo-location-information-from-tweets/README.md

 Mining geo-location information from tweets

-Developed an application that extracts tweets from a topic and uses geo location information of the Tweeter’s account for analyzing polarity of those tweets.
+Developed an application that extracts tweets from a topic and uses geolocation information of the Tweeter’s account for analysing polarity of those tweets.
+Gathered tweets and tweeter’s information through Twitter4j’s RESTful service and imported the Stanford CoreNLP jar to perform polarity analysis.

-Scope: Companies can understand their product feedback tweeted as Tweets on Twitter by the customer - Location wise
+Scope: This application helps companies to understand how their product is performing location wise tweeted as Tweets on Twitter by the customer.

-Technology: Twitter4j, Natural Language Processing
+Technologies: Java, Twitter4j, Stanford CoreNLP.